angrycub/nomad_example_jobs/exec-zip/README.md

 ## exec-zip

-This sample creates an exec job that downloads a tarball artifact with directoru permissions set.
+This sample creates an exec job that downloads a tarball artifact with directory permissions set.
 This should enable the jailed user to write into the writable file, but not the non-writable one.

 ```